MicrosoftDocs/win32/desktop-src/FileIO/exfat-specification.md

 <td>LastModifiedTimestamp</td>
 <td>12</td>
 <td>4</td>
-<td>This field is mandatory and <a href="#746-lastmodifiedtimestamp-lastmodified10msincrement-and-lastmodifiedutcoffset-field
-s">Section 7.4.6</a> defines its contents.</td>
+<td>This field is mandatory and <a href="#746-lastmodifiedtimestamp-lastmodified10msincrement-and-lastmodifiedutcoffset-fields">Section 7.4.6</a> defines its contents.</td>
 </tr>
 <tr class="even">
 <td>LastAccessedTimestamp</td>